parlaynu/sonos-over-vpn/README.md

 challenge and a chance to learn a thing or two.

-This could easily be adapted to work in scenarios where your Sonos speakers are on a different VLAN to your wifi for example, which could be useful.
+This could easily be adapted to work in scenarios where your Sonos speakers are on a different VLAN to your wifi, which could be useful.

-These instructions assume that you run a very simple network with just your ISPs router on your local network.
+These instructions assume that you run a very simple network with just your ISP provided router on your local network.
 If you're doing something more advanced, some of the details below will be different, but if you are doing advanced things, you will be easily able to adapt these instructions.